martinos/rubyc/README.md

 ```

-Here are the currently supported methods:
+You can see all the currently supported methods by calling rubyc's help:
 ```
+$ rubyc help
+Tasks:
-compact      # Remove empty lines count_by     # Count the number of lines that have the same property.
-The property is defined by the return value of the given the block. grep         # Enumerable#grep the first argument is the pattern matcher and the second is the block executed on each line. map          # Apply Enumerable#map on each line and outputs the results of the block by calling to_s on the returned object. merge        # Merge consecutive lines scan         # String#scan select       # Enumerable#select sort_by      # Emumerable#sort_by sum          # Rails Enumerable#sum uniq         # uniq
+  rubyc compact                     # Remove empty lines rubyc count_by BLOCK              # Count the number of lines that have the same property.
+The property is defined by the return value of the gi... rubyc grep BLOCK                  # Enumerable#grep rubyc help [TASK]                 # Describe available tasks or one specific task rubyc map BLOCK                   # Enumerable#map rubyc merge NB_LINES [SEPARATOR]  # Merge NB_LINES consecutive lines using SEPARATOR.
+If SEPARATOR is not given ',' is used rubyc reject BLOCK                # Enumerable#reject rubyc scan MATCHER BLOCK          # String#scan rubyc select BLOCK                # Enumerable#select rubyc sort_by BLOCK               # Enumerable#sort_by rubyc sum BLOCK                   # Active Support Enumerable#sum rubyc uniq                        # Enumerable#uniq

+Options:
+  -r, [--require=REQUIRE]
 ```